BU-Spark/ds-police-overtime/fa23-team-d/README.md

 The Overtime dataset can be downloaded from https://drive.google.com/drive/u/1/mobile/folders/1tXdSNuk_fwmZEYkjptFk3jtDFSHfvXbb?pli=1 (https://drive.google.com/drive/u/1/mobile/folders/1tXdSNuk_fwmZEYkjptFk3jtDFSHfvXbb?pli=1).
 The notebook “Year_Details.ipynb” finds the police overpaid hours through the years 2012-2022 and finally finds what does the discrepancy financially amount to, year after year.
 The notebook “Court_Overtime.ipynb” provides us with insights into how overtime is being used by the Police within the Court, such as year-wise overpaid hours, lin e chart representing yearly trend, ratios of overtime worked vs. overtime paid and finding potential outliers who have a very high ratio of overtime worked vs. overtime paid.

+## Overtime Productivity data and parts contributed by Jakob Rundlett

+So the main one to run is “jakobRDeliverable3.ipynb” and it assumes you already have the fio records (fieldcontact table and fieldcontact_name table) and the overtime records from the years 2015-2021 all converted to csv files and titled “2015FioTable.csv”, “2015FioName.csv”, and “2015WorkHours.csv” respectively except for all the years.

+Then assuming that, you should just be able to run all the cells